mjaschen/collmex/README.md

 Symfony String Component and PHP's `mb_convert_encoding()` function before sending a request to the Collmex API and after receiving the response from the API.

+### Numeric / money values
+This SDK does not convert numeric values to the string format required by the Collmex API.
+For more information on format requirements, see the [offical API documentation](https://www.collmex.de/c.cmx?1005,1,help,daten_importieren_datentypen_felder).

 ## Development